jaredmales/rtimv/doc/UserGuide.md

 ![rtimv with the help screen overlay active](help.png)

+It is possible to add overlays of various shapes to measure distances and sizes.
 To add a circle, type `c`.
 You can drag to resize or reposition, and hit the `delete` key to remove.
 The number shown is the radius in pixels.
 (You can add another circle by hitting `c` again.)

 ![rtimv with a circle overlay](usercircle.png)